 – Ida H. S. (30), PhD in Translation Studies

 Building a meaningful career is hard work – but it doesn’t have to be lonely work.
 I think many of us believe that applying for jobs, and trying to figure out one’s career, is ultimately an individual project: something you and you alone have to figure out.
 While this is partly true (it is your life, so it is your project), I’m convinced that asking others for advice is important.
-It’s part and parcel of understanding who you are and of taking responsibility for your own life.
+It’s part and parcel of understanding who you are, and who you want to become.

 I believe that the most exciting opportunities in life come to us only partly because we work hard.
 It’s just as important to have the right people around us: People who see our potential and let us know they’re on our team.
 Who listen to and understand our needs.
 Who help us discover what we need and want in times when feel lost.